 The other points-winners from the Racecourse Ground defeat were midfielder Levi Mackin (2) and striker Michael Rankine (1).

 The star performer in the win over Forest Green Rovers was defensive sentinel David McGurk.
-His three-point display was followed by winger Craig Nelthorpe (2) and penalty-scorer Rankine who took the single point.
+His three-point display was followed by winger Craig Nelthorpe (2) and penalty-scorer Rankine who took

 All votes will also stand a chance of presenting the Player of the Month with a framed photograph on the pitch before a City home game.